ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

     In some situations, the API gateway verifies a token with an external authorization service and propagates it to the downstream service.
 3. Caching resources
     * Allows caching of API responses in the gateway to reduce overall traffic to the back-end API.
-    Latency will be improved because the API gateway can talk directly with the backend service or can use the cached resource and doesn't have to fetch the information multiple times.
+    Latency will be improved because the API gateway can talk directly with the back-end service.
+    Or it can use the cached resource and then it doesn't have to fetch the information multiple times.
-    With caching you also avoid that the backend service will be overloaded by requesting the same information repeatedly.
+    With caching you also avoid that the back-end service will be overloaded by requesting the same information repeatedly.
-    Resources can be cashed for a specified time-to-live (TTL) period.
+    Resources can be cached for a specified time-to-live (TTL) period.
-    The gateway will retrieve the resource again from the backend service once the time has passed.
+    The gateway will retrieve the resource again from the back-end service once the TTL has expired.
 4. White/Blacklisting possibilities
     * Allow/Block calls to specific APIs.
     * Allow/Block all calls from a given application.